Ramasubramanian/ramasubramanian.github.io/posts/information_fasting.md

 #### Really useful apps
 Banking apps, Google Pay, Maps, Cab booking apps, book reading apps like Kindle, Audiobook apps etc. Since these are really useful I am not talking about these apps, they just deserve a mention as a separate category that is all.

-The last 2 catefories are like essential vitamins and minerals which you cannot skip and will satiate you even if you take in moderation.
+The last 2 categories are like protein rich food, essential vitamins and minerals which you cannot skip and will satiate you even if you take in moderation.

 #### People with urge to share
 Yes we ourselves are one of the source of information for others for example there will be atleast one of us in each group
 - that router for memes across various channels
 - that thinker who has an opinion on everything
-- that warrior who shares the plight of the downtrodden
+- that keyboard warrior who shares the plight of the downtrodden and seeks social justice
-- that arm chair expert who can talk about any topic
+- that arm chair expert who can talk about any topic as if they earned their Ph.D and worked life long in the field

 There is a popular saying in Tamil `யாம் பெற்ற இன்பம் பெறுக இவ்வையகம்` which approximately/poorly translates to `May this world receive the same joy i have received`.
 This mindset is also to blame for oversharing.
 Philosophically speaking what is joy for you might be bland/irksome for someone else ;-)